Jalisco: Mexican Revolution to present

 The new restrictions on the Church by the Constitution were followed by further laws against the practice of religion which were not supported by many in the state.
 The lower classes split into those loyal to the church and not.
 In particular were the "Intolerable Acts" enacted by President Plutarco Elías Calles.
 In 1926, a boycott was organized against these laws.
 In 1927, thirteen Catholic unions organized by priest Amando de Alba took up arms against the government in an uprising called the Cristero War.
 In 1928, Cristero leaders formed a rebel government in areas controlled by them, which was mostly in the Los Altos and far northern areas of the state.
 The struggle resulted in ten different governors of the state between 1926 and 1932.
 At its height, the Cristeros had a force of about 25,000 until the conflict was officially ended in 1929, with sporadic outbreaks of violence continuing until the 1930s.
 This waning of hostilities was due to the lack of enforcement of the Calles laws, despite remaining on the books.

-During this time, the modern University of Guadalajara was founded in 1926, but it was closed in 1933, then reopened in 1939.
+During this time, the modern University of Guadalajara was refounded in 1926, but it was closed in 1933, then reopened in 1939.

 More successful was the implementation was economic reforms begun by Carranza in 1915.
 By 1935, various agricultural lands were redistributed in the form of ejidos and other communal land ownership.

 From the 1950s, the major concern for the state has been economic development.
 Most of the state's development has been concentrated in its capital of Guadalajara, resulting is economic inequality in the state.

 In 1974, a guerilla group kidnapped former governor José Guadalupe Zuno but released him days after.

 Ciudad Guzmán, the center of the 1985 earthquake that destroyed parts of Mexico City, received reconstruction aid.
 Another major earthquake affected the population of Cihuatlán, Jalisco.

 On 21 February 2021, the number of infections from the COVID-19 pandemic in Jalisco that began in March 2020 reached 217,852, and 10,031 people had died.